-Set forth below is a line graph comparing the cumulative total stockholder return (stock price appreciation plus dividends) on our Class A common stock with the cumulative total return of the S&P 500 Index and a market-weighted index of publicly traded peers (the "Peer Group") for the period from December 31, 2011 through December 31, 2016.
+Set forth below is a line graph comparing the cumulative total stockholder return (stock price appreciation plus dividends) on our Class A common stock with the cumulative total return of the S&P 500 Index and a market-weighted index of publicly traded peers (the "Peer Group") for the period from December 31, 2012 through December 31, 2017.
 The graph assumes that \$100 was invested in each of the Class A common stock, the S&P 500 Index and the index of publicly traded peers on December 31, 2011 and that all dividends were reinvested.
-The Peer Group consists of the following companies, which compete in our industry and product categories: Avon Products, Inc., The Estée Lauder Companies Inc., Tupperware Brands Corporation, Herbalife Ltd., USANA Health Sciences, Inc., Nature's Sunshine Products, Inc., Weight Watchers International, Inc. and Mannatech, Inc. Elizabeth Arden, Inc. was included in the Peer Group that was disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015 but is no longer a publicly traded company.
+The Peer Group consists of the following companies, which compete in our industry and product categories: Avon Products, Inc., The Estée Lauder Companies Inc., Herbalife Ltd., Mannatech, Inc., Nature's Sunshine Products, Inc., Tupperware Brands Corporation, USANA Health Sciences, Inc. and Weight Watchers International, Inc.